meeshkan/worlds-greatest-website/blog/2020-02-18-comparing-prism-hoverfly-and-meeshkan-part-1.md

 $ meeshkan mock -i enhanced_spec/
 ```

 **Conclusion:** Meeshkan blends together recordings and OpenAPI specs into an enhanced OpenAPI spec.
-We'd love to hear your feedback on our [GitHub issues page](https://github.com/meeshkan/meeshkan/issues). **Also, please don't hesitate to leave a comment with feedback!**
+We'd love to hear your feedback on our [GitHub issues page](https://github.com/meeshkan/meeshkan/issues).